 The Stockwell II is a more feature-filled speaker from Marshall and resembles an amp stack you might find on stage at a rock concert.
 It supports the Marshall app for some customizations and via four knobs at the top you can adjust EQ on the fly as well as volume.

-For $99.99, the Wonderboom 2 delivers an experience similar to the Boom 3, with less powerful sound in a more portable build.
+The Wonderboom 2 delivers an experience similar to the Boom 3, with less powerful sound in a more portable build.
 Wonderboom 2 comes in a range of colors and can float in the pool, thanks to the IPX7-rated design.
 It also integrates with the Boom & Megaboom app, which means it can pair with other UE speakers.
-At $50 more, the Boom 3 is a more versatile speaker.
+But at a higher price point, the Boom 3 is a more versatile speaker.

 While the Stormbox Micro performed very well in our testing, the larger Stormbox was middle of the road.
 It featured a basic design with average sound and 18 hours of battery life, two hours short of the promised 20.